Welcome to Meerkat Class

 Our teacher is Mrs Clayton firstname.lastname@example.org and our teaching assistants are Mrs Hatfull, Mrs Denby-Jones and Mrs Cook.

 Welcome back!
-We hope you have had a great Summer holiday and are ready to start the new term!
+We hope you have had a great Christmas holiday and are ready to start the new term!

 For learning in other curriculum areas please see our curriculum newsletter below.